 Fernbank Forest is a 65-acre undisturbed, old-growth hardwood forest centrally located in metropolitan Atlanta.
 Although Fernbank Forest is one of the largest assemblages of such land in the Piedmont region, it is a small remnant of the type of majestic forests that originally covered this area of the United States.
 Since the 1800s, nearly all of Atlanta's original vegetation has been lost to farming and development.
 Many birds, small mammals, turtles and snakes live year round in Fernbank Forest.
 Many species of protected migratory birds also thrive within the forest.

 “Fernbank Forest is one of the most diverse and pristine woodlands inside the Perimeter.
 We are lucky to have this local gem so close to the center of the city.
 Trees Atlanta is excited to partner with Fernbank Museum of Natural History to restore areas of the forest by removing invasive plants like thorny olive and leather leaf mahonia which will allow native plants to grow once again.
-This work will enable community to learn from this model forest for generations to come.”
+This work will enable the community to learn from this model forest for generations to come.”

 —Greg Levine, Co-Executive Director & Chief Program Officer, Trees Atlanta